Kyoto Koka University ロゴ

 Chinese Medicine

-Through unique subjects based on the Buddhist spirit, students will learn various ways of perceiving life, aging, sickness, and death from a Buddhist perspective, thereby cultivating not only advanced nursing knowledge and skills but also a rich sense of humanity and ethics.
-In addition, through unique courses such as "Chinese Medicine," "Holistic Health," and "Women and Health," students will learn how to care for the body and mind, and to be close to patients by examining themselves and learning about self-care.
+Through unique courses based on the Buddhist spirit, students will learn various ways of perceiving life, aging, sickness, and death from a Buddhist perspective, thereby cultivating not only advanced nursing knowledge and skills but also a rich sense of humanity and ethics.
+In addition, through unique courses such as "Chinese Medicine," "Holistic Health," and "Gender and Health," students will learn to refine mind and body, cultivate self-awareness, develop the skills to provide compassionate, holistic care while learning essential self-care as nursing professionals.

 2.Learn reliable techniques to care for a variety of patients